 Hello!
-I’m Megan Faver Hartline, Associate Director of the Community Learning Initiative at Trinity College.
+I’m Megan Faver Hartline, Associate Director of Community Learning at Trinity College.
 I recently completed my PhD in rhetoric and composition at the University of Louisville.
 My research interests lie primarily in community engagement, and I have been involved in several community initiatives including collaborations with the Parklands of Floyds Fork, the Louisville Council on Developmental Disabilities, and Jefferson County Public Schools.
 Across my scholarly work, I integrate research, teaching, and service to create and make visible institutional structures that connect the university and its surrounding community.

 I also co-designed and co-led the University of Louisville Digital Media Academy (DMA) for two summers, collaborating with four other graduate students, Dr. Mary P Sheridan, and Dr. Andrea Olinger to design and teach a digital production camp for rising sixth grade girls in Louisville.
 DMA is designed to be a positive, fun experience for girls that offers them two sets of possibilities: one as thoughtful producers of digital texts, and another as active bodies on a university campus where they can envision themselves in the future.
 Additionally, I collaborated with five other graduate students and Dr. Brenda Brueggemann on the “Art as Memory” documentary, highlighting a series of free art workshops for adults and children with developmental disabilities in Louisville.

 I have published in Community Literacy Journal, JAC, Kairos, and Computers and Composition Online.
-My scholarly work has recently been honored through the 2017 Chairs’ Memorial Scholarship from the Conference on College Composition and Communication, the 2016 Barbara Plattus Award for Excellence in Graduate Teaching, and the 2016 Dr. M. Celeste Nichols Professional Development Award.
+My scholarly work has been honored through the 2017 Chairs’ Memorial Scholarship from the Conference on College Composition and Communication, the 2016 Barbara Plattus Award for Excellence in Graduate Teaching, and the 2016 Dr. M. Celeste Nichols Professional Development Award.

 Moving forward, I plan to construct community-based research projects that integrate some of the following research areas: community engagement in rhetoric and composition and higher education, community health literacy, professional writing, digital media and composition, institutional ethnography, and feminist methods and methodologies.